 Riots & Firebombs

-As we know from the 1930s accounts in this article and my other article on the history of mob terrorism in Omaha, the North Omaha riots in the 1960s weren’t the first in the city’s history; however, they may have been the worst and definitely had the biggest impact.
+As we know from the 1930s accounts in this article and my article on the history of mob terrorism in Omaha, the North Omaha riots in the 1960s weren’t the first in the city’s history; however, they may have been the worst and definitely had the biggest impact.
 Still today, more than 50 years after the first of the North Omaha riots happened, the white supremacy that rules the city is still punishing African Americans in Omaha.
-Benign neglect, explicit ghetto-ization, and the coming onslaught of gentrification have all been proven as impacts by local historian/scholar Matthew Stelly and others.
+Benign neglect, explicit ghetto-ization, and the coming onslaught of gentrification have all been proven as impacts by various sources over the years.

 Not all bombing in North Omaha was riot-related.
 Several bombs were exploded around North Omaha in the weeks following the first riot, and none of them were seemingly connected to the events of August 1 to 3.
 Starting on Saturday, August 13, 1966, four bombs were set off, with the first one at a house at 4731 N. 36th Street was bombed.
 The bomber used a pipe bomb here, similar as the other three bombings within the next several days: August 15 at Mills Cleaners at 2917 Meredith Ave; August 16 at Skagway Department Store at 4911 S. 72nd; and, August 17 at the Ames Bowling Center at North 56th and Ames Avenue.
 The police received zero leads in this case.